parroty/chef-cookbook-elixir/README.md

 It may not work on RHEL 5.x, due to the dependency related issue, use `source` or `precompiled` instead.

 #### Erlang installation
+- By default, this cookbook tries to install erlang for ensuring elixir's requirement is satisfied (as many of the default packages installs old erlang, yet).
+If it's not needed, specify `false` for `node[:elixir][:enable_erlang_install]` attribute.
 - "esl" package is used for erlang installation by default, but it can be changed by changing `node[:elixir][:erlang_install_method]`.
     - If the OS is RHEL5.x, "source" installation is forced, as esl package is not avialble.

 ### Vagrant
 Some Vagrantfile definition exapmles.